polywrap/documentation/docs/demos/simplestorage-eth.md

    - This is where the SimpleStorage Web3API is stored.
 Feel free to click the "IPFS" link to see the package's contents.
 It should show the following files: `web3api.yaml`, `schema.graphql`, `query.wasm`, and `mutation.wasm`.
    - We'll cover these files in detail in the [_For: Developers_](/#for-developers) section.
 These files are the core of Web3API -- enabling dApps that can use any blockchain, from _any_ programming language.
 3. Deploy `SimpleStorage.sol`
    - Clicking this button will cause the Web3API client to fetch the Web3API package.
-It will first sending a request to the ENS domain which resolves to the IPFS content identifier.
+It will first send a request to the ENS domain which resolves to the IPFS content identifier.
 At that point, our dApp will download the Web3API from IPFS.
-At this point we're ready to execute some API logic.
+Now we're ready to execute some API logic inside of our dApp.
 4. GraphQL query
    - We've added a codeblock to help you see the GraphQL query that will be fired off when you click the deploy button.
    - [GraphQL](https://graphql.org/) is a query language for APIs.
 Using GraphQL is one of the reasons that Web3API is so easy to use, as GraphQL is very popular amongst existing Web2 developers.